Preview | 2025 FAI Women’s Amateur Shield Final

 There have been eight different winners of this competition in as many years, so either St. Francis will become the ninth club to be added to that list or Cabinteely will successfully defend the trophy.

-Led by captain Holly Rutherford and inspired by former Ireland Women’s National Team midfielder Caroline Thorpe, St. Francis are hoping that their young squad can deliver a first ever trophy for their senior women’s team.
+Led by captain Holly Rutherford and inspired by former Ireland Women’s National Team midfielder Caroline Thorpe, St. Francis are hoping that their young squad can deliver a first ever win in this competition.

 Head Coach Stuart Smith insists that his team are improving all of the time and he takes the positives from that as they look to embrace the underdog tag going into this match.